 Internet World 2000

 We welcome Internet visitors who received a flyer or business card at the recent Internet World conference at the Los Angeles Convention Center, April 5-7.
 Link to our products and services page (click here) to learn more about what we offer.
-We think you'll enjoy your tour of the boat and remember: steamboats are fast becoming some Americans' number one concern -- especially since their appearance on the .com scene (click here for virtual steamboat tour).
-We don't sell anything, have no profits and no prospects of an income for the long term, so we are confident these facts contribute to our overall success as an American history site.
+We think you'll enjoy your tour of the boat and remember: steamboats are fast becoming some Americans' number one concern -- especially since their appearance on the .com scene (click here for our research center).
+We are confident these facts contribute to our overall success as an American history site.
 Beauty is in the eye of the beholder, and to some of us, steamboats are counted among the most beautiful things on earth.
 It's true, just take our word for it, there are a lot of us out here who love these beautiful old boats (click here to see our guestbook entries from the last few months).

 Steamboat Relic Acquisition